ismapolis/Aries-credential-flow/README.md

 ## Preparation

-We have prepared some npm scripts in case a demonstration is needed to showcase how this plugin works and how to initiate communication.
+We have prepared some *npm* scripts in case a demonstration is needed to showcase how this plugin works and how to initiate communication.

 The demo is deployed locally and uses Ganache blockchain as verifiable registry.
 Therefore, it is necesary to start a [Ganache](https://trufflesuite.com/ganache/) node on the localhost.
 The demo agent connects to [ws://localhost:8545](ws://localhost:8545), which is the default endpoint when a Ganache network is started.

-In addition,this demo generates and uses `did:ethr` identifiers.
+In addition, this demo generates and uses `did:ethr` identifiers.
 The Ethereum DID method adds an extra part for identifying the network on which the [smart contract](https://github.com/uport-project/ethr-did-registry/blob/develop/contracts/EthereumDIDRegistry.sol) is deployed.
 In the case of working on localhost, the identifiers will start with: `did:ethr:development:`.

 ### Prerequisites